Larry Gonzales (politician)

-Larry Gonzales is an American politician and business owner.
+Larry Gonzales (born 29 January 1970) is an American politician and business owner.
 He was a Republican member of the Texas House of Representatives for the 52nd district from 2011 to 2018.

 Election history

 In 2010, Gonzales ran for election to the Texas House of Representatives.
 He defeated John Gordon in the Republican primary.
 On November 2, 2010, he defeated incumbent Democrat Diana Maldonado in the general election, winning 57.44% of the vote.
 He assumed office on January 11, 2011.

 Resignation

 Gonzalez did not file for re-election in 2018.
 On June 6, 2018, Gonzalez released a statement announcing that he would be resigning from office on June 7, 2018.
 He was succeeded by James Talarico on November 19, 2018.